 “I’ve always known Quinn was going to be famous one way or another,” Garder said.
 “The version you see on TV is the version you see in real life, like that’s truly who Quinn is.
 He’s just a goofball at heart, really caring, kind person.
 I can’t think of a more deserving person to achieve that kind of fame and publicity status and have a fanbase like his, because he is going to be a really good advocate for things he cares about.”

-In the past few months, Marin has advanced his popularity by gaining a dedicated fanbase known as the Quinnions.
+In the past few months, Martin has advanced his popularity by gaining a dedicated fanbase known as the Quinnions.
 As his following continues to grow, so does his influence on social media.
 His large number of followers have brought even more eyes onto him and how his gameplay was.

 In a game like “Big Brother,” strategy and friendships often intersect.
 One of Martin’s biggest regrets from his season was choosing Joseph Rodriguez as his replacement nominee.
 He thought Rodriguez would be safe from eviction, but the house chose to send him home, which was not Martin’s plan.
 In hindsight, he wished that he would have put up T’kor Clottey instead, but he did not because he wanted to stay on good terms with Baham, who he believed was the strongest player.
 By protecting his own game, Martin ended up losing one of his best friends and allies.